Benefits of living in a manufactured-home (or mobile home) cooperative

-When neighbors unite and purchase their manufactured-home community, the benefits are social and economic, immediate and long-term.
+When neighbors unite and purchase their manufactured-home (or mobile home) community, the benefits are social and economic, immediate and long-term.
 ROC USA® President Paul Bradley summarizes them when he says, “Community ownership … encourages community pride and personal investment because homeowners can feel secure in their homes.”

 Security is one of the greatest benefits.
 Residents who cooperatively own the land beneath their homes control the community’s future, including whether it will be sold or closed.
 “No one can close the park and force us to move without due cause.
 That security is … priceless.” said Richard Walker of L.R.M.H.V. in Gilford.